duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 ~~~
 {: .language-r}

+> ## Debugging code
+> *Debugging* is the process of finding and fixing errors or unexpected outputs in your code.
+> Even well seasoned coders run into bugs all the time.
+>
+> Here are some strategies of how programmers try to deal with coding errors:
+>
+> 1. Don't panic.
+Bugs are a normal part of the coding process.
+> 1. If you are getting an error message, read the error message carefully.
+Unfortunately, not all error messages are well written and it may not be obvious at first what is wrong.
+> 1. Check for typos.
+>     1. Check that your parentheses and quotes are balanced and check that you haven't misspelled a variable or function name, or used the wrong one.
+>     1. It's difficult to identify the exact location where an error starts so you may have to look at lines before the line where the error was reported.
+>     1. In RStudio, look at the code coloring to find anything that looks off.
+RStudio will also put a red x or an yellow exclamation point to the left of lines where there is a syntax error.
+> 1. Try running each command on its own.
+>     1. Before each command, check that you are passing the values you expect.
+>     1. After each command, verify that the results seem sensible.
+> 1. If you're getting an error, search online for the error message along with the function that is not working.
+>
+> Consider checking out the following resources to learn more about it.
+>
+> * ["5 Essential Tips to Debug Any Piece of Code" by mayuko](https://youtu.be/vLL4mvVL8g0) \[video, 8min\] - Good general advice for debugging.
+> * ["Object of type ‘closure’ is not subsettable" by Jenny Bryan](https://rstudio.com/resources/rstudioconf-2020/object-of-type-closure-is-not-subsettable/) \[video, 50min\] - A great talk with R specific advice about dealing with errors as a data scientist.
+>
+{: .callout}

 > ## Understanding common bugs
 > Sometimes you accidentally type things wrong and get unexpected results or errors.
 We call these mis-types "bugs".